History of the Jews in Ukraine: Jewish settlement in Crimea

 In 1921, Crimea became an autonomous republic.
 In 1923, the All-Union Central Committee passed a motion to resettle a large number of the Jewish population from Ukrainian and Belarusian cities to Crimea, numbering 570,400 families.
 The plan to further resettle Jewish families was confirmed by the Central Committee of the USSR on 15 July 1926, assigning 124 million roubles to the task and also receiving 67 million from foreign sources.

 The Soviet initiative of Jewish settlement in Crimea was opposed by Symon Petliura, who regarded it as a provocation.
 This train of thought was supported by Arnold Margolin who stated that it would be dangerous to set up Jewish colonies there.

 The Soviets twice sought to establish Jewish autonomy in Crimea; once, in the 1920s, with the support of the American Jewish Joint Distribution Committee, and again in 1944, by the Jewish Anti-Fascist Committee.

-World War II
+World War II and aftermath

+Holocaust in Ukraine

 The total number of civilians who died during the war and the German occupation of Ukraine is estimated to be as high as seven million.
 This estimate includes over one million Jews who were shot and killed by the Einsatzgruppen and local Ukrainian collaborators.
+The excuse of "Jewish Bolshevism" was also used to carry them out.

 The total number of Jews killed in the Holocaust in Eastern Ukraine, or the Ukrainian SSR (within its 1938 borders), is estimated to be slightly less than 700,000 out of a total pre-Holocaust Jewish population of slightly over 1.5 million.
-Within the borders of Modern Ukraine, the death toll is estimated to be around 900,000.
+Within the borders of modern Ukraine, the death toll is estimated to be around 900,000.